-- The version of doxygen you are using (for instance 1.2.4, use doxygen --version if you are not sure). - The name and version number of your operating system (for instance SuSE Linux 6.4) - It is usually a good idea to send along the configuation file as well, but please use doxygen with the -s flag while generating it to keep it small (use doxygen -s -u [configName] to strip the comments from an existing config file). - The easiest (and often the only) way for me to fix bugs is if you can send me a small example demonstrating the problem you have, so I can reproduce it on my machine.
+- The version of doxygen you are using (for instance 1.5.3, use doxygen --version if you are not sure). - The name and version number of your operating system (for instance SuSE Linux 6.4) - It is usually a good idea to send along the configuration file as well, but please use doxygen with the -s flag while generating it to keep it small (use doxygen -s -u [configName] to strip the comments from an existing config file). - The easiest (and often the only) way for me to fix bugs is if you can attach a small example demonstrating the problem you have to the bug report, so I can reproduce it on my machine.
 Please make sure the example is valid source code (could potentially compile) and that the problem is really captured by the example (I often get examples that do not trigger the actual bug!).
 If you intend to send more than one file please zip or tar the files together into a single file for easier processing.
-When reporting a new bug you'll get a chance to attach a file to it immediately after opening the bug.
+Note that when reporting a new bug you'll get a chance to attach a file to it only after submitting the initial bug description.